rianaminocher/ears/README.md

 ## ears: evolutionary anthropology reproducibility study

 Our project aims to improve the scientific reproducibility of research within the field of evolutionary anthropology.

-We are conducting a survey on data availability, author accessibility and scientific reproducibility of published empirical work on "social learning".
-This is a dense and diverse literature, contributed to by researchers from biology, psychology, sociology, economics, anthropology, philosophy and archaeology.
-We thus hope our project will have an impact on a wide audience.
+## About this repository

-You can find a current version of the [preregistration](./reproducibility-study-outline.pdf) for our first study in this repository.
+This repository contains a [preregistration document](./reproducibility-study-outline.pdf), outlining the proposed research questions for our survey on reproducibility in evolutionary anthropology.

-This work forms part of my PhD research, which will involve developing and refining methods to study the transmission processes underlying the distribution of cultural traits in and among populations.
+## Study results

-Riana Minocher
+The results of this survey are now available online at https://github.com/rianaminocher/reproducibility-analysis and as a preprint at https://psyarxiv.com/4nzc7/